JibbsMamogkat/keyword-spotter-asr-project/README.md

 **Status:** In Development

 This project is a Python-based application designed to find spoken keywords in noisy audio files.
-It features a custom-built Digital Signal Processing (DSP) module for audio cleaning and leverages a self-hosted, state-of-the-art Automatic Speech Recognition (ASR) model (OpenAI's Whisper) for transcription.
-The primary goal is to demonstrate and quantify the improvement in ASR accuracy achieved by our DSP pre-processing, creating a highly usable open-vocabulary search tool that performs well in real-world conditions.
+It features custom-built Digital Signal Processing (DSP) modules for audio cleaning and leverages a self-hosted, state-of-the-art Automatic Speech Recognition (ASR) model (OpenAI's Whisper) for transcription.

+This project investigates the critical trade-off between noise reduction and the introduction of processing artifacts that can degrade ASR performance.
+Our primary goal is to implement, compare, and tune classic DSP noise reduction algorithms to **maximize the final ASR accuracy**, not just subjective listening quality.

 This project is being developed for the CPE113L-1 Digital Signal Processing (Laboratory) course.